 These days I am reading “Put Me Back On My Bike – In search of Tom Simpson“ by William Fotheringham.
 This is my third Fotheringham book, after “Fallen Angel: The Passion of Fausto Coppi” and “Merckx: Half Man, Half Bike”.

-In the 105th page of the book, Fotheringham writes about how British media have had difficulties dealing with cycling: “…The world championship in 1965 was Simpson’s breakthrough into the wider world outside cycling magazines and sports pages.
+On the 105th page of the book, Fotheringham writes about how British media have had difficulties dealing with cycling: “…The world championship in 1965 was Simpson’s breakthrough into the wider world outside cycling magazines and sports pages.
 Classic wins and yellow jerseys were not easy concepts for the British media to deal with: a world title needed no translation…”

 In an article entitled “Just what HAS happened to Sharron Davies’ face”, Moir opined:

-The other big goof came from the conservative paper The Mail on Sunday’s separate 24 page section “Sport on Sunday”.
-According to the paper, olympic road race champion Alexander Vinokourov was the “Nowhere Man”.
+The other big goof came from the conservative paper The Mail on Sunday’s separate 24-page section “Sport on Sunday”.
+According to the paper, Olympic road race champion Alexander Vinokourov was the “Nowhere Man”.
 The paper wrote: “Team GB’s red-hot favourite Mark Cavendish loses out to the nobody from Kazakhstan”.

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023